-Research proposals should be submitted in the web application, that you will find on this page after 20 September 2021.
-Please use the PIHC2021 Proposal format for your research proposal and the PIHC2021 Budget format for your financial plan.
+Research proposals should be submitted in the web application, that you will find on this page after the Matchmaking event on 15 September 2022.
+Please use the PIHC2022 Proposal format for your research proposal and the PIHC2022 Budget format for your financial plan (the 2022 formats will be published soon, the PIHC2021 formats below can already give you an idea, but changes can still be made).
 To submit a proposal in Dutch use the Dutch formats.
 The project title, keywords and public summary will be included in both English and Dutch in all proposals.

 - Innovative project on the cutting edge of medicine and technology;

 - The project is a collaborative effort of at least a researcher of the UT or Saxion and a medical professional of MST, ZGT or Deventer Hospital;